madpsy/xpa125b_controller/README.md

 + In mqtt mode we only accept band/freq selection and rx/tx via mqtt messages
 + In http mode we only accept band/freq selection and rx/tx via http messages
 + In rigctl mode we only accept band/freq selection and rx/tx via rigctl (server connection must succeed for this mode to activate)
++ In none mode then no control is possible

 If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled